The Northern Lights

 Physicist and astronomer Dr John Mason has the answers to all of our questions about the Northern Lights, “truly nature's greatest light show”.

-For KrisTina Kramer, few things in life give her as much of a thrill as sailing with us along the Norwegian coast, chasing the Northern Lights.
+For KrisTina Kramer, few things in life give her as much of a thrill as a Northern Lights chase with us along the Norwegian coast.

 Sign up for our newsletter